VVSNarayanaChevala/Webscrapping-for-Mandi-Prices/README.md

 url = 'http://agmarknet.gov.in/SearchCmmMkt.aspx?Tx_Commodity=3&Tx_State=OR&Tx_District=0&Tx_Market=0&DateFrom=01-May-2021&DateTo=04-May-2021&Fr_Date=01-May-2021&To_Date=04-May-2021&Tx_Trend=0&Tx_CommodityHead=Rice&Tx_StateHead=Odisha'

 # We can add one or multiple candidates here.
-# You can also put urls here to retrieve urls.
 wanted_list = ["Keonjhar", "Keonjhar","Rice", "Other", "2500", "2600", "2600", "02 May 2021"]

 scraper = AutoScraper()